-The Title I, Part C Migrant Education Program federal regulations state that all children, ages 0 through 21, are eligible to qualify for the program.
+The Title I, Part C - Education of Migratory Children Program federal regulations state that all children, ages 0 through 21, are eligible to qualify for the program.
 The federal regulations have further determined school age children to be between the ages of 3 through 21.